 What are the rivals to the Cadillac Escalade EV?

-What is the price of the Cadillac Escalade EV?
+What is the projected price of the Cadillac Escalade Electric?

 The Escalade EV is expected to cost upwards of USD 120,000.